consler/Karma/README.md

 * For damaging a monster, you earn 2 karma.
 For damaging a non-monster, you lose 3 karma.

 ## Effects
-The less karma you have, the less damage you do.
-The more karna you have, the mode damage you do.
+The less karma you have, the less attack damage, attack speed and mining speed you have.
+The more karna you have, the more attack damage, attack speed and mining speed you have.